2acholsk1/2acholsk1/README.md

 - 👋 Hi, I’m @2acholsk1
-- 👀 I’m interested in programming and basketball
+- 👀 I’m interested in aerospace and basketball
 - 🌱 I’m currently learning in Poznan Univeristy of Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me p.zacholski@wp.pl